 Report to the homestead or the farm’s office or call before arriving.
 Always respect property owners’ biosecurity rules and requirements.
 Do not enter livestock areas, cropping or plantation areas without permission and be sure to follow the manager’s conditions of entry.

-Swill feeding is a major contributor to the spread of FMD.
+Feeding pigs prohibited pig feed (PPF) is a major contributor to the spread of FMD.
 The 2001 FMD outbreak in the UK started through the feeding of swill to pigs.
 For more information visit the swill feeding and RAM webpage.

-‘Swill feeding’ is the act of feeding of food scraps to pigs.
-Prohibited pig feed (‘swill’) includes meat (raw or cooked), bone, blood, offal or hide derived from a mammal and any thing that has come into contact with these materials.
+PPF (previously known as ‘swill’) includes meat (raw or cooked), bone, blood, offal or hide derived from a mammal and any thing that has come into contact with these materials.

 Exotic Animal Disease Hotline: 1800 675 888